 - DO: Minimize the number of categories you build

-- DO: Ask permission before moving your courses into someone else’s category
+- DO: Ask permission before moving your activity into someone else’s category

 - DO: COMMUNICATE CATEGORY CHANGES TO ALL AFFECTED LOCATIONS